paiardin/DockingPie/README.md

 ## Requirements

+A recent version of PyMOL installed on your computer (required PyMOL version >= 2.3.0).
+DockingPie is compatible with incentive PyMOL builds distributed by [Schrodinger](https://pymol.org/2/ "Schrodinger website")

 DockingPie is distributed freely to the public and it has been tested and runs on Windows, macOS and Linux versions of PyMOL.

-It works as a plugin pf PyMOL, thus the only requirement to start using DockingPIe is to have PyMOL installed on your computer.
-It is compatible with incentive PyMOL builds distributed by [Schrodinger](https://pymol.org/2/ "Schrodinger website")

 ## Download